Skip to game

 FreeCell

-The classic strategic solitaire game.
+Classic strategic solitaire.
 Use four free cells as temporary storage to move cards between eight cascading columns.
-Build foundation piles from Ace to King by suit.
+Build foundations Ace-to-King by suit.

 Win rate: ~82% · 4 free cells · 8 columns